Women's Hormones and Aging Research Program (WHARP)

-WHARP is based at Brigham and Women's Hospital in Boston, MA and is affiliated with the Dana Farber Cancer Institute and Harvard Medical School
+Based at Brigham and Women's Hospital in Boston, MA and affiliated with the Dana-Farber Cancer Institute and Harvard Medical School

-Women’s Hormones and Aging Research Program (WHARP) is a clinical and translational research group, founded by Dr. Hadine Joffe in 2013 that is based in the Department of Psychiatry at BWH and affiliated with the DFCI Division of Breast Oncology and the DFCI Division of Psychosocial Oncology and Palliative Care.
+The Women’s Hormones and Aging Research Program (WHARP) is a clinical and translational research group, founded by Dr. Hadine Joffe in 2013, that is based in the Department of Psychiatry at BWH and affiliated with the DFCI Division of Breast Oncology and the DFCI Division of Psychosocial Oncology and Palliative Care.
 The broad goals of WHARP are to advance our understanding and treatment of symptoms resulting from changes in reproductive hormones in the brain.
-These include affective disturbance, sleep disruption, hot flashes, fatigue, cognitive performance, and more recently changes in metabolism and appetite.
-We study the biological basis of these symptoms as well as their interactions and strategies for optimizing treatment in healthy women during the menopause transition and women undergoing anti-estrogen therapy for breast cancer using clinical trial, observational, and experimental paradigms in humans.
+These include affective disturbance, sleep disruption, hot flashes, fatigue, cognitive performance, and, more recently, changes in metabolism and appetite.
+We study the biological basis of these symptoms as well as their interactions.
+We also investigate strategies for optimizing treatment in healthy women during the menopause transition and in women undergoing anti-estrogen therapy for breast cancer by using clinical trial, observational, and experimental paradigms in humans.